Locomotive Breath: Release

 "Locomotive Breath" was released on Jethro Tull's 1971 album Aqualung in 1971.
-An edit of the song was released in the US as a single in 1971, backed with "Wind-Up", though it did not chart.
+A censored edit of the song was released in the US as a single in 1971, backed with "Wind-Up", though it did not chart.
 A 1976 single release of the song, backed with "Fat Man", was more successful, reaching number 59 on the Billboard charts and number 85 in Canada.
 The song was also released as the B-side to "Hymn 43".
 Since its initial releases, the song has appeared on multiple compilation and live albums, including Living in the Past, M.U. - The Best of Jethro Tull, and Bursting Out.
 The song receives frequent airplay on classic rock radio stations.

 Ian Anderson ranked "Locomotive Breath" as one of his top 10 Jethro Tull songs.
 Billboard regarded the song to be Jethro Tull's best purely rock song in some time, saying that it had a similar theme and feel to "Aqualung."
 Cash Box praised the "incredible flute work from Ian Anderson."
 Ultimate Classic Rock named the song Jethro Tull's third best, saying, "This tune covers the length and breadth of Anderson’s songwriting talents, beginning with a bluesy John Evan piano intro so discreet one can barely hear it at times, before crashing into some of the most bombastic hard rock display of the band’s career."
 The song was ranked the fourth best Jethro Tull song by Rock – Das Gesamtwerk der größten Rock-Acts im Check.

-Covers and media appearances

-"Locomotive Breath" was covered by Rabbitt (starring Trevor Rabin) on their 1975 album Boys Will Be Boys, by Indian psychedelic rock band Atomic Forest in 1972, by Italo disco outfit Cat Gang in 1983, by W.A.S.P. on the reissue of their 1989 album The Headless Children (as a bonus track), Styx on their 2005 album Big Bang Theory, and Helloween on their 1999 album Metal Jukebox.
-A Swedish rock band, formed in 1995 by Janne Stark, takes its name from the song.

-Peter Garrett of Midnight Oil and Jimmy Barnes covered the song for Max TV program My First Gig in April 2009.
-Nick Cave's group Grinderman covered the song during soundchecks.

-The song used by Ring of Honor to open up their live events to open up the show for fans in attendance at both house shows and TV tapings.

-The song was used as the background music of "The Road So Far" recap in the first episode of Supernatural season 8.

-The full intro and a few lines of the song, with no other sound, accompany Otto's burial in Fargo TV series.

-The song can also be briefly heard in a scene in the film Jumanji.